maxipago/sdk-php/README.md

 ## Introduction ##

-This **NEW PHP** library allows for easy integration with the **maxiPago!
+This PHP library allows for easy integration with the **maxiPago!
 Smart Payments** API.
 Our payment platform allows online merchants to accept payments in many countries in Latin America and the US and includes such functionalities as Automated Recurring Billing, "Single-Click" payments, Online Returns, Credit Card Payment Reconciliation, Fraud Tools and more.
 You can find out more about **maxiPago!** by visiting [www.maxipago.com](http://www.maxipago.com/).

 This library has all the functionalities currently available through our XML-based API and can be freely copied and used by Merchants and developers.